4 Questions for Tackling Customer Churn

 One of the harshest truths in business is that it’s probable — sooner or later — that your customers will leave you for someone else.
 Maybe your products and services just aren’t a good fit for them anymore.
-Or, maybe you don’t have as responsive and personal customer service as you could.
-Perhaps one of those hip, new startups — with their wantonly disruptive marketing campaigns — are encouraging your customers to play the field, and see what else is out there.
+Or, maybe you don’t have as responsive and personal customer service as possible.
+Perhaps one of those hip, new startups — with their wantonly disruptive marketing campaigns — is encouraging your customers to play the field and see what else is out there.
 Before you know it, you’ve been dumped.

 Or, to use the proper business terminology, your “churn rate” has increased.

 It’s hard not to take something like that personally.
 Deep down, you need to know what went wrong.
 Was it something you did, or was it all about them?
 There’s only one way to find out.
 It’s time to tackle your customer churn rate.

 On a technical level, churn rate is extremely easy to understand.
 It’s a measurement of attrition, or how many customers your company has lost over a given period of time.
 If 92% of your customers renew their annual subscriptions, but the rest don’t, your company has an 8% annual churn rate.
 If your churn rate is increasing — or if it’s just high to begin with — that’s a strong indication that there’s a bigger problem.

 While some percentage of customer churn is inevitable, the goal should always be to retain as many of your current customers as possible.
 By investigating the root causes of customer churn, you can begin to craft strategies for reducing churn and increasing customer retention.
 The trick is to know what you’re looking for.